CarcinoFighter/carcino-fighters-website/README.md

 Built by students, for students, with the goal of making cancer education accessible to everyone.
 Special thanks to:

-- Medical advisors and researchers who verify our content
+- Medical advisors and researchers who verify our content.
-- The writing team creating accessible educational material
+- The writing team creating accessible educational material.
-- Open source contributors improving the platform
+- Open source contributors improving the platform.
-- The Next.js and React communities for excellent documentation
+- The Next.js and React communities for excellent documentation.

 ---